Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 # GitHub Actions workflow with NLU.DevOps

 This solution uses two GitHub Actions workflow yaml files [luis_pr.yaml](../.github/workflows/luis_pr.yaml) and [luis_ci.yaml](../.github/workflows/luis_ci.yaml).
-Apart from setting the GitHub Secrets to match your configuration of resources in Azure, you do not need to make any changes to these files to use them in the solution.
+To configure the workflows for use, you must set GitHub Secrets to match your configuration of resources in Azure as described below in [GitHub Secrets](#github-secrets), but you should not need to make any edits to these files to use them in the solution.

 This document describes the workflow steps so that you can understand how they work should you need to modify them for your own projects.